Monetary policy: Key interest rates

 The concrete implementation mechanism used to adjust short-term interest rates differs from central bank to central bank.
 The "policy rate" itself, i.e. the main interest rate which the central bank uses to communicate its policy, may be either an administered rate (i.e. set directly by the central bank) or a market interest rate which the central bank influences only indirectly.
 By setting administered rates that commercial banks and possibly other financial institutions will receive for their deposits in the central bank, respectively pay for loans from the central bank, the central monetary authority can create a band (or "corridor") within which market interbank short-term interest rates will typically move.
 Depending on the specific details, the resulting specific market interest rate may either be created by open market operations by the central bank (a so-called "corridor system") or in practice equal the administered rate (a "floor system", practiced by the Federal Reserve among others).

 As an example of how this functions, the Bank of Canada sets a target overnight rate, and a band of plus or minus 0.25%.
 Qualified banks borrow from each other within this band, but never above or below, because the central bank will always lend to them at the top of the band, and take deposits at the bottom of the band; in principle, the capacity to borrow and lend at the extremes of the band are unlimited.

 Yield curve becomes inverted when short-term rates exceed long-term rates.

+In the United States, the Federal Reserve sets a target range for its policy rate, the federal funds rate.
+The Fed uses its administered rates to keep the federal funds rate within that target range.
+The interest on reserve balances (IORB) rate helps set a floor because banks can earn that rate by holding reserves at the Fed.
+The Fed's discount rate helps set a ceiling because banks can borrow from the Fed instead of paying a higher rate in the federal funds market.

 The target rates are generally short-term rates.
 The actual rate that borrowers and lenders receive on the market will depend on (perceived) credit risk, maturity and other factors.
 For example, a central bank might set a target rate for overnight lending of 4.5%, but rates for (equivalent risk) five-year bonds might be 5%, 4.75%, or, in cases of inverted yield curves, even below the short-term rate.